-The words Praise and Worship are commonly used in a church.
-Praise and Worship time is a special time during a church service when everyone stands up and is being led by a choir to sing songs to glorify God.
+The words praise and worship are commonly used in church.
+Praise and worship time is a special time during a church service when everyone stands up and sings songs to glorify God.
 Do these two words mean the same or are they different notions?
-Are these two words just about songs?
-Learn here the true meanings of these two words and the difference between praise and worship.
+What is the difference between praise and worship?
+Learn here the true meanings of these two words.

 Meaning of worship

 According to the dictionary, worship is defined as the feeling or expression of reverence and adoration for a deity.
 Christian worship can then be defined as the feeling of reverence and adoration for God.